diabetes PREVENTION PROGRAM

-In order to qualify for this program, you must be at least 18 years old, overweight (BMI ≥ 25)* and at high risk for developing Type 2 Diabetes or have been diagnosed with prediabetes† by a healthcare provider.
+To qualify for the Diabetes Prevention Program, you must be at least 18 years old, overweight (BMI ≥ 25)* and at high risk for developing type 2 diabetes or have been diagnosed with prediabetes by a healthcare provider.

 JOIN US AT ANY OF OUR FREE INFORMATION MEETINGS

 LUTER FAMILY YMCA: Information Booth Monday, December 11, 9:00 a.m. – noon